Fiducism

 From Conservatism and Communitarianism to Reciprocism: From Preservation to Active Cultivation

-Conclusion: No Compromise, but an Evolution
+Conclusion: Not a Compromise, but an Evolution

 Fiducism does not exist in a vacuum but is the pragmatic synthesis of insights from philosophy, religion, and cultural values.

-The Philosophical Predecessors: Ethics Without Metaphysics
+The Philosophical Predecessors: Ethics without Metaphysics

-The Categorical Imperative by Kant
+Kant's Categorical Imperative

-But therein also lies its weakness for practice: It views people as equal rational beings and ignores their personal differences, abilities, and the diversity of their relationships.
+Its strength is the uncompromising generalizability, without declaring specific things as moral.
+But therein lies its weakness for practice: It considers people as equal rational beings and ignores their personal differences, abilities, and the diversity of their relationships.
 If taken absolutely literally, it would even be impossible to ethically justify specialization and division of labor – for one cannot truly will that every person becomes a baker if I myself want to be one.

 The answer is not abstract and fixed for all time, but dynamic and relationship-dependent.
 It considers the individual strengths of the participants and allows the baker to be a baker while the doctor is a doctor – because this specialization maximizes trust and prosperity in the specific network of the village, even if it cannot be generalized as a law for all humanity.
 Fiducism translates Kant's rigorous universality into a flexible, context-sensitive ethics for everyday life.